 There's A Crack In Everything, That's How The Light Gets In

-What a freaking summer.
-Gaza, Iran, Epstein, Mamdani, Exploding debt, Imploding Dems, B2 Bombers, Active Shooters, AI Doomers… wtf!!!.
+Gaza, Iran, Epstein, Mamdani, Exploding debt, Imploding Dems, B2 Bombers, Active Shooters, AI Doomers… What the hell!

-You need to stay aware.
+Stay aware.
 Take account.
-Learn about what's going on.
+Learn what's happening.
 Talk about it.
 Debate it.
-Pretending the madness isn’t there won’t vanish it.
-And it sure as hell won’t make the world less mad.
-But the opposite extreme is just as distorting.
-Stare too long at a circus and you start believing the whole world is a noisy chaos parade.
-Heartless, treacherous, menacing, and stripped of all dimension.
+Ignoring madness won't make it disappear, and it sure as hell won't make the world any less mad.
+But the opposite extreme—total withdrawal, detachment, disengagement—is no less a funhouse mirror.
+Stare at a circus long enough and you'll convince yourself the whole world is a runaway clown car—heartless, menacing, and stripped of dimension.

 The danger, beyond losing your grip inside the chaos, is believing it's the whole story.
 It's not.
 The world is also filled with beauty.
 Kindness.
 Small mercies.
+Proofs of wonder.
 Sublime creativity.
-Moments that stop you cold.
-The quiet, wonderful, impossible gift of being alive.
-It's everywhere, hiding in plain sight.
+Moments that stun you still.
+The ordinary, wonderful, impossible miracle of being alive is everywhere, hiding in plain sight.
 You just need to look up.

 After all, that's how the light gets in.